 - A valid identification may be required by at least one person occupying the room and that person will be held responsible for any damage occurring during the session.
 The identification will be held by the Library and returned upon completion of room use and after the room has been inspected by the Library staff.

-- A Maximum of four (4) persons will be allowed in the Hageman and Ford Study Rooms or a maximum of six (6) in the Manley Winser computer lab.
+- A Maximum of four (4) persons will be allowed in the Hageman and Ford Study Rooms.
+The Manley Winser computer lab is not available at this time.

 - A Study Room may be used for a maximum of three (3) hours per day if others are waiting.